Fish fry (International Falls)

 Two rosaries are prayed Wednesdays at 8 a.m. at St. Charles Parish, 308 Central Ave., Cass Lake, for an end to abortion and all crimes against life.
 Everyone is invited.
 For more information call Mary Rients at (218) 444-6209.

 The rosary is prayed at Our Lady of Mercy Church, 2002 Minnesota Ave., Duluth, Wednesdays at 6 p.m.
 A petition basket will be available for special prayer intentions placed before the Blessed Mother.
 Call St. Mary Star of the Sea Church for more information at (218) 722-3078.

-St. James Catholic Moms Group meets the second and fourth Thursdays through May 15, from 9:30 a.m. to 11:30 a.m., at St. James Catholic School, 715 N. 57th Ave.
+St. James mom’s group will discuss traditional Catholic parenting in today’s secular world.
+Using the Blessed Mother as a model, discuss everyday issues important for families today.
+Come for prayer, fellowship, and study.
+Mothers of all ages are welcome from first time moms to grandmas.
+Meetings are held on the second and fourth Thursdays through May 24, from 9:30 a.m. to 11:30 a.m. in Stella Maris Academy, St. James Campus, 715 N. 57th Ave.
 W., Duluth.
-Discussion on traditional Catholic parenting in today’s secular world.
-Using the Blessed Mother as a model, there is discussion on everyday issues important for families today.
-Come for prayer, fellowship and study.
-Mothers of all ages are welcome from first time moms to grandmas.
 Nursery available, freewill donation.
-Questions or register with Cheryl Foldesi at (218) 628-2932 or at email@example.com.
+For questions or to register contact Cheryl Foldesi at (218) 628-2932, [email protected], or Peggy Haugen at (218) 628-2411.